A lot of you write test questions for online training. Or even paper-based tests you’re still delivering the old-fashioned way (good on you!).

 Tips for Writing Multiple-Choice Questions

-Now let’s give some tips that are specific to multiple-choice questions.
+Now that we’ve given some general tips on test and question writing, let’s give some tips that are specific to multiple-choice questions.

 Let’s begin by talking about and naming the different parts of a multiple-choice question.
 We’ve written a sample multiple-choice question below and have labeled its different parts.